the-unrealist/the-unrealist/_drafts/lyra-part-2.md

 |`ActionSets`|A list of action sets (discussed in the next section) to compose into this experience.|

 ## Action Sets
 Common game feature actions and plugins can be specified in an **Action Set** (`ULyraExperienceActionSet`).

-It would be cumbersome to keep all experiences in sync during development, so the standard set of game feature actions can be specified in an action set to be reused by multiple experiences.
+It would be cumbersome to keep all experiences in sync during development, so a standard set of game feature actions are defined in an action set to be reused by multiple experiences.

 In Lyra, both the Elimination and Control experiences are based on the same input, actor components, and HUD widgets.
 For this reason, they are specified in the `LAS_ShooterGameSharedInput`, `LAS_ShooterGame_StandardComponents`, and `LAS_ShooterGame_StandardHUD` action sets and referenced in the `ActionSets` list in both experience blueprints.
 You can see this for yourself in `/Plugins/GameFeatures/ShooterCore/Content/Experiences/`.